allu-varshitha/CRT-INTERNSHIP/README.md

 # CRT-INTERNSHIP
+# Online resume builder
-This is my first project
+This is my task-1 in coding raja technologies intership